montero-melis/2018_replication_sheb-pulv2013/team_instructions/data-coding_workflow_1810_replication-natives.md

 ## After coding

-Look through the transcript and make sure there are no typos, as typos will mess up the script that we'll run on the coded data to get error statistics.
-Also double check that you correctly coded all the replacements as `y=...`
+Look through the transcript and make sure there are no typos, as typos will mess up the script that we'll run on the coded data to count the errors.
+Double check that you correctly coded all the replacements as `R=...`, etc.